justadityathing/ai-seo-content-research/README.md

 /data/
-  /raw/                   — Raw JSON output from API calls (in .gitignore) /patterns.md              — Cross-expert patterns, tensions, and synthesis README.md                 — This file
+  /raw/                   — Raw JSON output from API calls (in .gitignore) /patterns.md              — Cross-expert patterns, tensions, and synthesis PLAYBOOK.md               — The playbook built from this research README.md                 — This file
 .gitignore                — Excludes /data/raw/ and common files
 ```